Gwyneth Paltrow lives clean but likes her humor dirty

 "Neither of us want to dim each other's light in any way," Anderson told CNN.
 "We truly have each other's back in the best way."

-Paltrow developed her collaborative career approach as a young adult, with some advice from her mother, actress Bythe Danner.
+Paltrow developed her collaborative career approach as a young adult, with some advice from her mother, actress Blythe Danner.

 "She was talking about acting but she said, 'You know, 'don't ever be competitive with other actresses.
 If you don't get a part, it means that it's not your part.
 You didn't fail, she didn't beat you, it's just not yours.
 So, just focus on who you are as an artist and what you are here to do,'" Paltrow recalled.
 "Honestly, I take that with me through my business life."